laempy/pyoints/paper/paper.md

 Today various software to deal with these different data sources is available.
 Software like gdal and opencv is intended for image processing.
-Libraries, lik pcl, Open3D and pdal focus on 3D point clouds processing.
+Libraries, like pcl, Open3D and pdal focus on 3D point clouds processing.
 Each of these software packages provide an API specially designed to solve the problems of their field efficiently.
 When developing algorithms for automated processing of various types of input data, the differing APIs and programming